andreasmhallberg/readingnotes/Saiegh-Haddad, 2016. The Impact of Diglossia on Voweled and Unvoweled Word Reading in Arabic.md

 - Results and discussion:
   - Accuracy and fluency higher for SpA words in all conditions, all ages.
 8
-  - Vowelled texts is not shallow orthography: "the assambled phonological form of the words does no, in many cases, align with the SpA form that speakers harbor in their lexicons" 9
+  - Vowelled texts is not shallow orthography: 9

+    >  the assembled phonological form of the words does not, in many cases, align with the SpA form that speakers harbor in their lexicons

   - Fluency higher in unvowelled text.
 Vocalization "summons undue phonological recording of diacritics" and hinders "morpho-orthographic mechanisms" used in reading normal, unvowelled text.
   - Reading proficiency develops earlier for SpA - reading instruction should start in SpA.
 11